 - Eating raw with my family at restaurants

-- Finding enough variety of raw foods to make it a success
+- Finding enough variety of raw, vegan, gluten-free, paleo and clean foods to make it a success

-I’m not trying to dramatize this experiment, but just think about this…if I was at home in my kitchen with all my appliances and such, I could easily eat raw for one week.
-But…I was going to be away from a kitchen all day, walking around all day long using energy and having no way to prepare raw food let alone be able to buy anything raw where I was going to be all day.
+I’m not trying to dramatize this experiment, but just think about this…if I was at home in my kitchen with all my appliances and such, I could easily eat clean for one week.
+But…I was going to be away from a kitchen all day, walking around all day long using energy and having no way to prepare clean, healthy food let alone be able to buy anything healthy where I was going to be all day.

 Hmmm…how did I do it?

 First, it was HARD.
 Very hard.
 I’m not going to lie to you.
-But I did manage to eat 100% raw the entire time we were gone with the exception of one ingredient in one meal (which I will explain later).
+But I did manage to eat 100% raw, vegan, gluten-free, paleo and clean the entire time we were gone with the exception of one ingredient in one meal (which I will explain later).

 The ONLY thing that saved me is there was a Whole Foods Market about 10 minutes from our condo.
 I truly don’t think I could have done it without a Whole Foods.
-Another plus was this particular Whole Foods had a much larger variety of raw foods than the one back at home.
+Another plus was this particular Whole Foods had a much larger variety of raw, vegan, gluten-free and paleo foods than the one back at home.
 This, of course, blew my food budget way over the limit.

-Here’s a summary of what I ate to show how you CAN eat raw and healthy, even when traveling and on vacation:
+Here’s a summary of what I ate to show how you CAN eat raw, vegan, gluten-free paleo and healthy, even when traveling and on vacation: